 According to the National Sleep Foundation (NSF), and you should “consider using Blackout [Shades], eye shades.”
 These window treatments “can be very helpful for blocking evening light during the summer, streetlights, as well as morning rays (especially handy if you have an early riser),” says the NSF.
-Outside mounts are recommended for blackout shades to give you that “cave” effect.
+Outside mounts are recommended for blackout shades.
 Otherwise, there will be light gaps on the left and right sides of the shades.

 Shop Roller Shades >>

 Like your bedroom, light control is incredibly important in the nursery.
 According to NSF, children require anywhere from eight to 13 hours of sleep, depending on their age.